'Crappy half-dead' poinsettia from grocery store just won't stop growing | CBC News

 'Crappy half-dead' poinsettia from grocery store just won't stop growing

-The holiday plant has so far survived three Christmas seasons and is now giant
+The holiday plant has so far survived three Christmas seasons and is now huge

-It's been a huge return on a small investment: Mike Doehl turned a $5 poinsettia bought at a local Maxi grocery store three years ago into a looming giant.
+It's been a huge return on a small investment: Mike Doehl turned a $5 poinsettia bought at a Montreal grocery store three years ago into a looming giant.

-But Doehl used the magic of his green thumb to help it grow into a behemoth that now takes up a good part of a room in their Mont Saint-Hilaire basement.
+But Doehl used the magic of his green thumb to help it grow into a behemoth that now takes up a good part of a room in the basement of their home in Mont Saint-Hilaire, a Montreal suburb.

 "When things are really beautiful, I want to keep them and cherish them," Doehl said about the poinsettia.